 Once you’ve got the DNR, you will need to complete and file it so that it’s valid.
 To help you avoid any complications or miscommunications, here are the steps to follow to fill out and file your DNR.

 Once you fill out the form and fill it, you must keep it somewhere safe but still easily accessible to the people who need it.
 Trustworthy is your number one best place to keep your DNR safe.
-Trustworthy is an award-winning Family Operating System® that manages all your estate planning in one secure location.
+Trustworthy's award-winning Family Operating System® that manages all your estate planning in one secure location.
 With 256-bit AES encryption and two-factor authentication, Trustworthy is also HIPAA compliant.

 Witnessing and Notarizing Your DNR Form